ctp-eos/ctp-sci/New Science Paradigms Are Not Up for Peer Review.md

 History shows that peer-reviewed validation follows *after* public or technological validation.
 It was not journals that legitimized flight, relativity, or plate tectonics—it was demonstration.
 Peer review then codifies what is already undeniable.

-> **CTP Implication:** CTP will not seek approval through publication first—it will demonstrate function.
+> **CTP Implication:** CTP will not seek approval through publication first—it will demonstrate function within its own ***terminology*** and within its **own lexicon**.
 When conscious phase modulation or non-local field effects yield reliable applications, the paradigm will shift—and peer review will follow, not lead.

 > Philosopher Imre Lakatos emphasized that science advances through progressive research programs—not necessarily via acceptance by institutions[^5].

+> As one of Resofactor's quotes says,
+> **"Innovation leads, consensus only follows."**

 ---